 Composting is the process by which microorganisms, in the presence of oxygen, break down organic matter into compost.
 It’s the recycling of organic nutrients such as nitrogen, phosphorus, and potassium, among others.
 Composting essentially turns waste products into a usable, rich soil amendment.

 Importantly, composting can lessen the burden on landfill systems and decrease greenhouse gas emissions, while creating a healthy and useful material for farming and gardening.
-As a bonus, it’s amazingly easy implement a composting program at your own home or school – and prove to Saint Francis that we can indeed use nature’s systems to our advantage.
+As a bonus, it’s amazingly easy to implement a composting program at your home or school – and prove to Saint Francis that we can indeed use nature’s systems to our advantage.

 Did you know…

 Composting food waste not only saves space in landfills, it also reduces the amount of methane released.
 Food waste that is bagged and buried in landfills decomposes anaerobically (without oxygen), creating methane, whereas aerobic decomposition (with oxygen) creates little to no methane.
 Methane is many times more potent than CO2 as a greenhouse gas.

 According to the EPA, food composting in the US is on the rise.

 - Get creative and make a DIY compost bin for under $10, or take on an even larger project with this compost bin made out of pallets.

 - Don’t miss Community GroundWorks’ Thursday Nights at Troy, where you can eat Troy Farm pizza, buy produce from the farm stand, and enjoy live music and activities.

 - Learn more about soil and composting through the PBS film called DIRT!
 The Movie.

 - To find even more family friendly events this summer, visit the Nature Net Calendar and learn about what’s happening at all of the Nature Net sites.